merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 Hopefully this information will help you understand our estimation strategies in the next section.

 #### KOfam (enzyme) annotations
-For metabolism estimation to work properly, gene identifiers in the pool of annotations must match the gene identifiers used in the pathway definitions.
+For metabolism estimation to work properly, gene identifiers in the pool of annotations must match to the gene identifiers used in the pathway definitions.
 For KEGG MODULEs, we rely on annotations from the [KEGG KOfam database](https://www.genome.jp/tools/kofamkoala/), which is a set of HMM profiles for KEGG Orthologs (KOs).
 The program <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span> can annotate your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> with hits to the KEGG KOfam database.
 It adds these annotations under the source name 'KOfam'.

 Which of the annotations are considered for metabolism estimation depends on the input context.
-If you are working with isolate genomes (i.e., _not_ metagenome mode or bins), then all of the annotations under source 'KOfam' will be used.
+If you are working with isolate genomes (ie, _not_ metagenome mode or bins), then all of the annotations under source 'KOfam' will be used.
 If you are working with bins in metagenomes, then for each bin, only the 'KOfam' annotations that are present in that bin will be in the annotation pool.
 Finally, for metagenome mode, since estimation is done for each contig separately, only the annotations present in each contig will be considered at a time.

 User-defined metabolic modules must specify the annotation source(s) needed to find their component enzymes in your data.
 Adding these annotation sources to your contigs databases may require running a variety of programs.
 However, `anvi-estimate-metabolism` loads these gene annotations and uses them in the same way as it does 'KOfam' annotations for KEGG data.